LLM vs Generative AI vs Agentic AI: What’s the Difference?

 And a third group believes they’re the first sparks of artificial general intelligence and could be as transformative for life on Earth as the emergence of homo sapiens.

 Frankly, it’s enough to make a person’s head spin.
-One of the difficulties in making sense of this rapidly-evolving space is the fact that many terms, like “generative AI” and “large language models” (LLMs), are thrown around very casually.
+One of the difficulties in making sense of this rapidly-evolving space is the fact that many terms, like “generative AI,” “large language models” (LLMs) and now “agentic AI” are thrown around very casually.

-In this piece, our goal is to disambiguate these two terms by discussing the differences between generative AI vs. large language models.
+In this piece, our goal is to disambiguate these three terms by discussing the differences between generative AI, large language models, and agentic AI.
 Whether you’re pondering deep questions about the nature of machine intelligence, or just trying to decide whether the time is right to use conversational AI in customer-facing applications, this context will help.

 What Is Generative AI?

-Of the two terms, “generative AI” is broader, referring to any machine learning model capable of dynamically creating output after it has been trained.
+Of the three terms, “generative AI” is broader, referring to any machine learning model capable of dynamically creating output after it has been trained.

 This ability to generate complex forms of output, like sonnets or code, is what distinguishes generative AI from linear regression, k-means clustering, or other types of machine learning.